A Survey on Adversarial Contention Resolution: Dynamic Arrivals

-{\bf Discussion.} For the selection problem, we can get asymptotically optimal $O(n)$ latency, and this is possible even with a high degree of energy efficiency, or if there is a powerful jamming attack.
-Interestingly, this latency is possible even when no-CD is available, although the result is less robust to significant jamming.
+For the $k$-selection problem, a key message is that we can get asymptotically optimal $O(k)$ latency using adaptive algorithms.
 For the wakeup problem, the situation is also significantly improved by randomization.
-Specifically, compared to the results surveyed in Section~\ref{sec:det-wakeup}, we see that randomization allows for $O(\texttt{polylog}(n))$ latency in contrast to $\omega(n)$ latency in the single-hop scenario.
-In comparison to the results from the AQT and deterministic approaches, it is clear that randomization offers significant improvements.
+Specifically, compared to the results surveyed in Section~\ref{sec:det-wakeup}, we see that randomization often allows for $O(\texttt{polylog}(n))$ latency in contrast to $\omega(n)$ latency in the single-hop scenario; however, in the local clock setting without knowledge of key parameters, the latency remains high.
+That said, in comparison to the results from the AQT and deterministic approaches, it is clear that randomization can offer significant improvements.

-Another aspect of randomized approaches to the selection problem is the focus on the number of access attempts, which translates to energy consumption.
-The $O(\log\log^*n)$ complexity achieved by Bender~\cite{bender:contention} exploits the ability to send and receive messages of $\Theta(\log n)$ bits.
+Another aspect of randomized approaches to the $k$-selection problem is the focus on the number of access attempts, which translates to energy consumption.
+The $O(\log\log^*n)$ complexity achieved by Bender et al.~\cite{bender:contention} exploits the ability to send and receive messages of $\Theta(\log n)$ bits.
 Under the more standard ternary feedback model, the best results achieve a polylogarithmic in $n$ number of access attempts.

-Finally, we note that while many these randomized results achieve asymptotically optimal latency, they are fragile in the sense that even a small amount of channel interference can cause the corresponding algorithm to fail.
+Finally, we note that while many of the randomized results for $k$-selection achieve asymptotically-optimal latency, they are fragile in the sense that even a small amount of channel interference can cause the corresponding algorithm to fail.
 For example, the result of Bender et al.~\cite{bender:contention} estimates the number of packets contending for channel access; even a single slot with interference can cause a gross overestimate.
 Another instance is a result by De Marco and Stachowiak \cite{DeMarco:2017:ASC:3087801.3087831}, which depends on coordination messages issued by a leader; such messages can be disrupted by interference.
-Tolerating interference is the subject we turn to in our next section.
+The algorithm by Bender et al.~\cite{bender2020contention} is also unable to maintain asymptotically-optimal latency in the face of jamming.
+Thus, robustness to malicious interference presents a challenge, and it is the subject we explore next.